 - You don't want to sign up or pay

 No single tool does everything.
-For most people planning an international move in 2026, here's my recommended workflow:
+For most people planning an international move in 2026, the workflow that actually works looks like this:

 - Start with Teleport for broad quality-of-life comparison